lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reactions.md

 target_sources(${LF_MAIN_TARGET} PRIVATE hello.c)
 ```

-The `files` target property is used to make the file that has the implementation in `hello.c` accessible,
+The `files` target property is used to make accessible the file that has the implementation in `hello.c,
 which could look something like this:

 ```c